meek2100/mcbd-proxy/README.md

-# Minecraft Bedrock On-Demand Proxy
+# Nether-bridge: On-Demand Minecraft Server Proxy

-This project provides an intelligent proxy for Minecraft Bedrock Edition (MCBE) servers running in Docker.
+Nether-bridge is an intelligent proxy for Minecraft servers running in Docker.
 It automatically starts server containers when a player tries to connect and stops them after a period of inactivity, helping to save system resources.

 This is ideal for home server environments where multiple Minecraft servers are available but not always in use.